-The county is generally not required to fund services for person with a developmental disability other than intellectual disability, but may do so at the county's discretion if included in the county's management plan.
+The county, through the regional service system management plan, is generally not required to fund services for person with a developmental disability other than intellectual disability, but may do so at the county's discretion if included in the county's management plan.

 Persons with Brain Injury: "Persons with a Brain Injury" means a person with clinically evident brain damage or spinal cord injury resulting from trauma or anoxia which temporarily or permanently impairs the individual's physical or cognitive functions.
-The county is generally not required to fund services for persons with a brain injury, but may do so at the county's discretion if included in the county's management plan.
+The county, through the MHDS region, is generally not required to fund services for persons with a brain injury, but may do so at the region's discretion if included in the region's management plan.